Special enrollment opportunities

 An employer offer to help with the cost of coverage

 Some Special Enrollment Periods, like those due to misrepresentation or plan display error, gaining or maintaining status as a member of a federally recognized tribe or an Alaska Native Claim Settlement Act (ANSCA) Corporation shareholder, or other very rare situations, don’t limit your ability to choose a new plan during a Special Enrollment Period.
-Learn about Special Enrollment Periods for complex issues.
+Learn about other Special Enrollment Periods.